sage-code/maj/README.md

 ## Words

-Maj will have this year about 2020 root words, inspired from 7 different languages.
+Maj words are inspired from 7 different languages.

 * **More:** Spanish, Romanian, Italian
 * **Less:** Latin, French, English, German.

+This year, Maj will have about 2000 root words.

 ## Essentials